ircv3/ircv3-specifications/client-tags/language.md

 ### Format

-The language tag is sent by a client with the client-only prefix `+` and its value must be a a ISO 639-3 code.
+The language tag is sent by a client with the client-only prefix `+` and its value must be a [BCP 47 language tag](https://tools.ietf.org/html/bcp47).

-    +draft/language=<language-code>
+    +draft/language=<language-tag>

-In case the value is not a valid language code, clients SHOULD ignore it.
+In case the value is not a valid language tag, clients SHOULD ignore it.

 ### Guessing languages